stakewise/cli/README.md

 ### Step 5.
 Sync keys to the Vault

 You must **use the same mnemonic** as generated in step 1.
-Also, **using the same mnemonic for multiple vaults will result into validators slashings**.
+**NB!
+Using the same mnemonic for multiple vaults will result into validators slashings**.

 Run the following command to sync new validator keys to the vault: